List of Major League Baseball perfect games: Addie Joss

 Joss's was the most pressure-packed of any regular-season perfect game.
 With just four games left on their schedule, the Cleveland Naps were involved in a three-way pennant race with the Tigers and the White Sox, that day's opponents.
 Joss's counterpart, Ed Walsh, struck out 15 and gave up just four scattered singles.
 The lone, unearned run scored as a result of a botched pickoff play and a wild pitch.
 The Naps ended the day tied with the Tigers for first, with the White Sox two games back; the Tigers won the league by a half game over the Naps.
-Joss threw a second no-hitter against the White Sox in 1910, making him, Tim Lincecum and Justin Verlander the only major league pitchers ever to throw two no-hitters against the same team.
+Joss threw a second no-hitter against the White Sox in 1910, making him, Tim Lincecum and Justin Verlander the only major league pitchers to throw two no-hitters against the same team.

 Charlie Robertson

 Robertson's perfect game was only his fifth appearance, and fourth start, in the big leagues.
-He finished his career with a 49–80 record, the fewest wins of any perfect-game pitcher until Dallas Braden; Robertson's winning percentage of .380 remains the lowest of anyone who ever threw a perfect game.
+He finished his career with a 49–80 record, the fewest wins of any perfect-game pitcher until Dallas Braden; Robertson's winning percentage of .380 remains the lowest of anyone who threw a perfect game.
 The Tigers, led by player-manager Ty Cobb, accused Robertson of illegally doctoring the ball with oil or grease.
-In terms of the opposing team's ability to get on base, this is statistically the most unlikely of perfectos: the 1922 Tigers had an on-base percentage (OBP) of .373.
+In terms of the opposing team's ability to get on base, this is statistically the most unlikely: the 1922 Tigers had a stellar on-base percentage (OBP) of .373.

 Don Larsen

 Larsen did not know he would pitch in Game 5 of the 1956 World Series until a few hours before game time.
 This was his second start of the Series; he had lasted less than two innings in Game 2.
 In his perfect game, Larsen employed the style he had adopted in mid-season, working without a windup.
 Just one Dodgers batter—Pee Wee Reese, in the first inning—worked a three-ball count.
-The Dodgers had the highest season winning percentage of any team ever to lose a perfect game: .604.
+The Dodgers had the highest season winning percentage of any team to lose a perfect game: .604.
 The image of catcher Yogi Berra leaping into Larsen's arms after the final strike is one of the most famous in baseball history.
 The 34 years between Robertson's feat and Larsen's is the longest gap between perfect games.